 Groats are the whole oat grain after the inedible hull is removed.
 They look a bit like brown rice.
-At this stage, the oat grain has been heated to stabilise it which stops it from going rancid and sprouting.
+At this stage, the oat grain has been heated to stabilize it which stops it from going rancid and sprouting.

 You can make porridge with oat groats but the cooking process will be longer and you will need to soak them first.

-Most porridge oats are made by chopping up the groat, then steaming and rolling them to make different sized flakes.
+Most porridge oats are made by chopping up the groat, then steaming and rolling them to make different-sized flakes.
 The finer flakes cook the quickest.
 The bigger flakes are known as ‘jumbo’.

 Jumbo oats make excellent porridge and are also very good for making flapjacks too.